ByronAP/BlueZNet/README.md

 using var loggerFactory = LoggerFactory.Create(builder =>
     builder
         .AddConsole()
-        .AddFile("bluetooth.log") // If using Serilog
+        .AddFile("bluetooth.log") // If using a file logger like Serilog .SetMinimumLevel(LogLevel.Debug));
-        .SetMinimumLevel(LogLevel.Debug));

 var controller = new BlueZNetControllerService(loggerFactory.CreateLogger<BlueZNetControllerService>());